swtch1/jokesontap/README.md

 ## TODO
 - [ ] Implement caching so that when given the Cache-Control header the server will reuse a previous name.
 - [ ] Implement Prometheus metrics.
+- [ ] As of writing, the [Internet Chuck Norris Database](http://www.icndb.com/) only contains 574 jokes total.
+This is such a small database it would be more efficient to simply download the entire data set on a daily basis and serve the jokes from memory without calling out to the external service.
+This functionality needs to be confirmed with the specific application requirements before implementation.